December 8, 2015

 This work with the LEO’s has not made me suspicious; I have remained a trusting person in my dealings with family, friends, colleagues, and the employees of my small company.
 That is a deliberate choice.

 We all have to choose which risk we want to take: misjudging the truthful person as lying; or, misjudging the liar as truthful.
-You can’t avoid both errors.
+You can’t avoid both errors in detecting lies.
 I strongly advise everyone (perhaps with the exception of LEO’s and spies) to avoid the tragedy of misjudging a truthful person.
 Take the risks associated with trusting; you will be happier, probably live longer and have closer relationships, yet you may sometimes be taken advantage of.
 That is the cost; not a terrible one.

 One further suggestion: try not to put people in the position where they will be tempted to lie.
 Let me use an actual example from my own family life.
 When my daughter was an adolescent there was a midnight curfew she was asked to observe when she was out with friends or on a date.
 One night I heard her come in at 1:30 in the morning, tiptoeing down the stairs to her bedroom.
 The next morning I was tempted to say, “how was the party?”, to see if she would volunteer that she had broken the curfew, and provide a justification for doing so or lie to me.

 Instead I said: “Heard you come in well past your curfew,” (removing the temptation to lie about it), “What happened that you couldn’t make it on time?”
 Knowing from my own research that kids most often lie to avoid punishment for a misdeed, I wanted her to know that I was expecting there was an acceptable reason for not following the curfew, rather than having punishment (grounding her?) in mind.